What Do Employees Want?

 It is important to remember that not all training programs are created equally.
 Employee training is most effective when it is developed with the following Adult Learning principles integrated into the training and development program:

-- Provide time during training to allow trainees to make connections between the content they are learning and the applications to their day-to-day job, or a past experience.
+Provide time during training to allow trainees to make connections between the content they are learning and the applications to their day-to-day job, or past experience.

-- Provide multiple types of learning activities – this will increase retention and allow the trainee to experience the material in the way that suits them best.
+Provide multiple types of learning activities – this will increase retention and allow the trainee to experience the material in a way that suits them best.

 Employee training is an ongoing process – there is no end to learning, especially in today’s ever-changing world.
 Employees want to learn and continue to grow in their companies.
 In order to do so effectively and efficiently, the training needs to be easily accessible, designed for adult learners and relevant to their roles.